kimtore/pms/config.md

 ```
 play
 play cursor
+play selection
 ```

 Start playing.
 Without any parameters, `play` will resume playing MPD's current song, or start from the beginning of the queue.

 If invoked with the `cursor` argument, `play` will add the song under the cursor to the queue if necessary, and start playing.

+The `selection` argument is like `cursor`, but adds the entire selection to the queue, and starts playing from the first selected song.
+If there is no selection, fall back to the cursor.

 ### prev
 ### previous